 Twin Cities Splash Pads

 Need to cool off this summer?
-Take a tour of the area’s top splash pads!
+Take a tour of the Twin Cities Splash Pads!
 Minnesotans love water and we love summer!
 One of the best ways to keep cool over the summer months is to visit a splash pad!

 Splash pads recreational areas are found all over Twin Cities public parks and playgrounds.
-These Twin Cities splash pads have flat surfaces that spray water for children to play in.
+These Twin Cities splash pads have flat surfaces that spray water for children to play in and they are great for kids of all ages!.

 Visit our splash pad directory to find all these and more!